bleeDev/bleedev.github.io/_posts/2015-01-20-developer-soft-skills-part-2:-troubleshooting.md

 But if the system is unknown, we need to build up that experience to be able to start to recognize those patterns.
 In Web Development, one of the first questions to answer is where in the "stack" is the bug.
 The "stack" are the tools used to produce a website or web application.
 For simplicity, and also to break down which tools we could use, the two major parts we are going to focus on regardless of technology are client side and server side.
 If the bug is client side most often the troubleshooting will take place in a browser using built-in or add-on development tools.
 Server side troubleshooting will often take place in the code base or possibly in the data source.
 Because the data source can be so variant, this article will focus on the code base.

 Once we know where to start our search the next step is to break out the toolbox.
 Metaphorically a troubleshooting toolbox would contain inspectors, debuggers, profilers and explorers.
-An inspector allows a developer to use the built-in or third party tools to select an element and see the "source" associated. -links to how tos-
+An inspector allows a developer to use the built-in or third party tools to select an element and see the "source" associated.

+#-links to how tos-

 Debuggers can be found in those same developer tools in a browser to assist in troubleshooting JavaScript or can be added to a server to troubleshoot "back-end" code.
 Debuggers allow a developer to set a break-point, or place to suspend executing code.
 During this suspension variables can be examined and sometimes interacted with.
 These tools can also allow us to move through the execution of the code.
-Showing what code was executed up to that point and proceed with executing the code step by step.  -links to how tos-
+Showing what code was executed up to that point and proceed with executing the code step by step.

+#-links to how tos-

 Profilers measure the performance of the code.
 This is less about what is causing something to fail, although it can diagnose timeouts, and more about how long it takes to do things.
 So in performance troubleshooting profiling is the key skill to have.
 Daniel Sasser, a Phase 2 Developer, has a great article on profiling for [Profiling Drupal](http://www.phase2technology.com/blog/profiling-drupal-performance-with-phpstorm-and-xdebug/).

 Our last tool is probably one of the least assuming but helps analyze some of the most important pieces of troubleshooting data.
 An explorer (or analyzer or reader) is a tool for making it easier to traverse log data.
 Having a good explorer -links to common explorers- can turn hours of combing through txt files or rows in a database into a few minutes of targeted search and queries.

 ##Fixing the issue
 So we found the issue.
-Now we fix it.
+Now we need to fix it.
 Depending on experience this can be a simple or daunting task.
 There are times when 8-10 hours of troubleshooting will result in a few minutes of code updates.
 But if you don't know what to do next, there are a many resource at our disposal.

 There is a 4 letter acronym that has existed since the time that programs were invented (that may be an exaggeration) that gently reminded developers that the person that designed the software they were working with usually provided documentation.
 This is still true now.
 Documentation can be spread through various different channels.
 If the issue is related to the language the application is written, most languages have extensive documentation on how the language should be used properly to resolve the issue.